montlikadani/TabList/README.md

 - More detailed documentation can be found on [wiki](https://github.com/montlikadani/TabList/wiki) page.
 - Download the latest build from [actions](https://github.com/montlikadani/TabList/actions/workflows/gradle.yml) page.
 You will need github account to download.
-- For general questions and support, join our discord server: https://discord.gg/XsfT5cJ
+- For general questions and support, join our discord server: https://discord.gg/XsfT5cJ (you need phone verification to join)

 ### API
 <details><summary>Click to view</summary>
-To get access to TabList API you need [jitpack](https://jitpack.io/#montlikadani/TabList)
+To get access to TabList API you need <a href="https://jitpack.io/#montlikadani/TabList" target="_blank">jitpack</a>

 **Maven**
 ```xml